IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 The benchmarks were run on commit 844f3073 (10th December 2020), and the results are in the tables below.
 All times are in milliseconds.
-The times are extracted from Criterion output, so they're averages over mulitple runs and don't include any overhead from parsing or deserialisation.
+The times are extracted from Criterion output, so they're averages over multiple runs and don't include any overhead from parsing or deserialisation.